 I learned a hard lesson: to succeed in art, you must also succeed in business.

 Ecommerce wasn’t as accessible 15 years ago, and social media was essentially non-existent.
+The question, “where can I sell my products online for free?” never even entered my mind.
 For unknown artists like me, the money was in corporate and advertising commissions.

 The ability to easily sell your own art online completely changed the game.